Winnipeg Internet Providers

 Read our Bell review

-Fastest uploads and low-latency home internet where pure fibre is available.Pure fibre in eligible areas; FTTN/copper in others.Pure fibre plans can reach up to 3 Gbps download and 3 Gbps upload where available.Confirm whether your address gets pure fibre or an older connection.
-Compare regular price, not only the promo price.
+Fastest uploads and low latency home internet where pure fibre is available.Pure fibre in eligible areas; fibre to the node or copper in others.Pure Fibre plans can reach up to 3 Gbps download and 3 Gbps upload where available.Confirm whether your address gets Pure Fibre or an older connection.
+Compare the regular price, not only the first offer.

 Rogers Xfinity